thght/custom-types/README.md

 Your feedback and/or feature requests are welcome.

-You can donate to my open-source projects with bitcoin: `1GULvHiXkkQMNiGBpUF7sVpMPgNu5Sv3mZ`
+You can support my open-source projects with bitcoin: `1GULvHiXkkQMNiGBpUF7sVpMPgNu5Sv3mZ`

 ---------------------------------------------------
+**0.0.6**

+- adds dev dependencies: chai, coffee-script, mocha, sinon
+- adds some tests for the class and its properties returned by .create

+---
 **0.0.3**

 - adds event handlers